 Backup Script for Recent Files

 I decided to write a script to backup only the recent files.
-There are solutions based on unison that work periodically for all files, but as I'm changing projects, I need to configure new backups for these projects as well.
-However this is cumbersome and error prone, it's easy to forget to add new artifacts to backup scripts and lose them in a state of emergency.
+There are solutions based on unison that work periodically for all files, but as I’m changing projects, I need to configure new backups for these projects as well.
+This is cumbersome and error prone, it’s easy to forget to add new artifacts to backup scripts and lose them in a state of emergency.

 Therefore I decided that a small bash script that works with rsync and find works better.
 It should monitor all of my home directory and backup the recent files.